 This step requires the physical or virtual assets be implemented to host the the NetFoundry Gateway.
-You can choose to implement vCPE, AWS or Azure resources to connect to Azure Virtual WAN.
+You will likely choose to implement vCPE at a Branch Location to connect to Azure HUB.
+For testing, you may also connect from other Cloud regions in Azure or even AWS to simulate branch connections.
 Once the assets have been created, we will create the NetFoundry Site and register it with Azure and NetFoundry.

-Azure and Amazon both have NetFoundry Gateway available in their respective Marketplaces.
+- Azure and AWS both have NetFoundry Application Gateway images available in their respective Marketplaces.

-Follow this guide to install the NetFoundry Cloud Gateway into the Azure Cloud with the purpose of connecting to Azure Virtual WAN or NetFoundry AppWAN's.
+Follow this guide to install the NetFoundry Cloud Gateway into the Azure Cloud with the purpose of connecting to Azure Virtual WAN.
 Azure has networking solutions in place for routing within virtual networks so the gateway is best utilized in a network not connected to a Virtual WAN hub.

 Note: Unlike other pre-built images with set credentials.
 During the launch of the NetFoundry Cloud Gateway in Azure you will be prompted for using SSH Public Key or provide password.
 IMPORTANT: Select SSH Keys.
 Generate a SSH-2 RSA public key and save the Public & Private Keys to your host.
 The Public Key can be used for Virtual Machines in the future.
 The Private Key will be used to authenticate with Azure Instance(s) upon login.
 You may use any SSH-2 RSA key generator.